H3llKa1ser/B00t2R00t/Tools/Active Directory/PKINIT Kerberos/PKINITtools/getnthash.md

 ### Usage:

- - getnthash.py DOMAIN.LOCAL/USERNAME -key YOUR_ASREP_KEY (Get NTLM hash.
-You can get the ASREP key with gettgtpkinit.py)
+#### 1) Get NTLM hash.
+You can get the ASREP key with gettgtpkinit.py

+    getnthash.py DOMAIN.LOCAL/USERNAME -key YOUR_ASREP_KEY